 1) Successful Application Submission.
-Applies to all water use applications.
+Applies to all water use applications including Change in use Authorizations.
 The application is submitted to the OE with all required information and submission, including payment of all application fees, original signatures of all necessary parties, all forms fully completed as required in the Ordinance and these WP&Ps.
-Applicants must provide proof of possessory interest in the place of use, point of diversion, conveyance, and all areas of a water development.
+Applicants must provide proof of possessory interest (See section 6 below) in the place of use, point of diversion, conveyance, and all areas of a water development.

 Failure to meet Ordinance or WP&P submission requirements allows the OE to terminate an application without providing either a notice of inadequacy as per Ordinance, § 2-2-106 or an application defect letter.
 Applications that do not contain all the required information and submissions will not be processed by the OE and shall be returned, when applicable and possible, with any submitted application fees, to the applicant.